wangchu1/dscnn/README.md

 # Dominant Set Clustering and Pooling for Multi-View 3D Object Recognition

-This repository contains the Matlab implementation of the paper [*"Dominant Set Clustering and Pooling for Multi-View 3D Object Recognition."*](http://www.cim.mcgill.ca/~chuwang/files/bmvc2017/bmvc_final_clean.pdf) The paper is accpeted to BMVC 2017.
+This repository contains the Matlab implementation of the paper [*"Dominant Set Clustering and Pooling for Multi-View 3D Object Recognition."*](http://www.cim.mcgill.ca/~chuwang/files/bmvc2017/bmvc_final_clean.pdf) The paper is accepted to BMVC 2017.

 ![DSCNN pipeline](http://www.cim.mcgill.ca/~chuwang/files/bmvc2017/System_cluster_pooling_tight.svg)

 **Code Credit Clarification:**

 The folder GraphPool-master contains implementation of Dominant Set clustering and pooling layer and its dependencies.
 And it is implemented by Chu Wang http://www.cim.mcgill.ca/~chuwang/ .
-The CNN code framework is originally adopted from MVCNN https://github.com/suhangpro/mvcnn, but it is signaficantly modified to support end-to-end dominant set clustering during CNN training.
+The CNN code framework is originally adopted from MVCNN https://github.com/suhangpro/mvcnn, but it is significantly modified to support end-to-end dominant set clustering during CNN training.
 The core forward/backward propagation rule for DS layer is defined in cnn_shape_init.m located in folder cnn_code.

 **Setup:**